-Namibia is a stunning country quite unlike any other destination.
-With the oldest desert on earth and the largest sand dunes in the world, Namibia's scenery is absolutely mindblowing.
-The Skeleton Coast and Kunene River Valley in the far north of the country are exceptional, unparalleled destinations.
-Further inland, populations of the world's only desert elephant and desert rhino offer a unique game viewing experience; one of Namibia's prime attractions.
-Etosha's mind boggling wildlife concentrations only add to the safari experience; but in our view, Namibia is all about its scenery.
+Namibia is a stunning country quite unlike any other destination, either in Africa or elsewhere.
+With the oldest desert on earth and the largest sand dunes in the world, Namibia's scenery is absolutely mind-blowing, and this is the country's main draw.
+However, Namibia does have populations of the world's only desert elephant and desert rhino (both species uniquely adapted to survival in the inhospitable desert), so a Namibia Holiday also offers a unique game viewing experience.

 OUR TOP EXPERIENCES

 Our top 5 reasons to take a Namibia holiday